Licensing - Coronavirus update

 West Sussex Trading Standards are responsible for enforcing of the closure of non-essential businesses.
 You can report an incident via WSCC Trading Standards on line portal

 For those working in Worthing, you will have seen that we have brought back the Taxi Marshals over the Winter period to help focus on COVID safe practices, using specific COVID funding from the Government.
-However, with the introduction of Tier 5 lockdown restrictions this service will be suspended until the lockdown is relaxed and the evening economy reopens.
+However, with the introduction of Tier 5 lockdown restrictions this service was suspended until the lockdown is relaxed and the evening economy reopens.

 As a helpful reminder, the government’s most recent advice remains: